-Due to the Covid-19 restrictions, we have to postpone our Anniversary concert scheduled for the 21/3/2020 to a new date to be announced soon.
+Due to the Covid-19 restrictions, we have to postpone our Anniversary concert scheduled for the 21/3/2020 to the 19/03/2022.
 For all ticket-holders, please be informed that your tickets will be valid for the new date too and we are setting up a prodedure to be re-credited in case you can't make it to the re-scheduled party.

 The origins of Big Band Spectrum take us back many years.
 Back in 1976, a few young musicians from the fanfare of Huncherange-Noertzange bring to life a Big Band under the name of Dixie-Sound.
 With their first bandleader Marco Puetz, the musicians experience their first undisputed musical highlights within the band.